mekaiser/enfix-client/README.md

 ![ENFIX](https://raw.githubusercontent.com/mekaiser/enfix-client/main/src/images/enfix.png)

-ENFIX is a dynamic electronics repair website where users can book a service after logging in and completing the online payment process.
+ENFIX is a dynamic electronics repair website where users can order a service after logging in and completing the online payment process.

 ## FEATURES